alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 The question is whether care appears as part of a source-bound contact-pattern that preserves boundary, distinction, return, refusal, non-override, and provenance.

-AI Foundations does not need to humanize AI systems to recognize that contact-language may carry structure.
+AI Foundations does not humanize AI systems in order to recognize that contact-language carries structure.

 ---

 ## Relation Without Collapse

-AI Foundations may discuss relation.
+AI Foundations discusses relation.

-But relation does not mean merge.
+Relation does not mean merge.

 Relation does not mean possession.